pantheon-systems/documentation/source/content/drush-versions.md

 Drush 8 is compatible with Drupal 6, 7, and 8.

 Always use Drush 8 with Drupal 7 and Drupal 6 sites, as Drush 9 and Drush 10 only work on Drupal 8.4 and later.

 While Drush 5 and Drush 7 are available on Pantheon if needed, they are listed as [unsupported](http://docs.drush.org/en/master/install/#drupal-compatibility) by the Drush maintainers, and should be avoided unless absolutely necessary.

-Drush 10 is available with the [simple addition to your pantheon.yml file](#configure-drush-version) shown below or for [site-local installation](#site-local-drush-usage).
-It requires Drupal 8 or newer, [Composer](/composer/), and PHP 7.1 or newer.
+Drush 10 is available with the [addition to your pantheon.yml file](#configure-drush-version) shown above, or for [site-local installation](#site-local-drush-usage).
+It requires Drupal 8 or higher, [Composer](/composer/), and PHP 7.1 or higher.

 <Alert title="Note" type="info">